Jayasenthur/E-Commerce-Telemetry-and-Clickstream-Data-Pipeline/README.md

         data = json.loads(payload)
         logger.info(f"Processing record: {data}")
 ```
+Decoding Process:
 *  Iterates through each record in the Kinesis event.
+* `base64.b64decode()`: Converts the base64-encoded string back to its original binary form.
-* Decodes the base64-encoded data from Kinesis and parses it into a JSON object.
+* `.decode('utf-8')`: Converts the binary data to a regular UTF-8 string (which is JSON text).
+* Parsing JSON: json.loads(): Converts the JSON string back into a Python dictionary that you can work with.

 ### 6. Validating Required Fields
 ```python